Andromeda

 There is a story that workers from the factory took a fancy to this figurine and would often smuggle some out of the factory.
 Periodically the factory would search the workforce as they crossed a bridge between work and home.
 To avoid being caught the workers would throw these glass objects from the bridge into the canal.

-It is said that the canal bed is covered with these figurines, slowly making their way downstream to Goole.
+It is said that the canal bed is covered with these figurines, slowly making their way down the canal to Goole.

 The Project